 Interestingly, female cats usually outlive males by a small margin.
 Additionally, indoor cats have a considerably longer lifespan compared to cats that spend their time outdoors.
 Seeking routine veterinary care is also essential in maintaining a cat’s overall health and longevity.

 How long do cats live?
 Outdoor cats survive for an average of only 2 to 5 years.
-Although many people feel that not allowing a cat to roam outside is cruel, deciding whether a cat will be an indoor or outdoor cat is one the most important decisions a cat owner will make.
+Although many people feel that not allowing a cat to roam outside is cruel, deciding whether a cat will be an indoor or outdoor cat is one of the most important decisions a cat owner will make.
 The longest life recorded for a domestic cat was twenty-eight years, but most indoor cats live for between twelve and sixteen years.

 Indoor or Outdoor, Long Life or Short?

-To Spay or Not to Spay
+To Spay or Not to Spay?

 The Older Cat